• Home

 “What’s Wrong With Benny Hill?” is a brand-new musical comedy that explores the life and legacy of a very peculiar and brilliant comedian and sets out to provide an insight into a unique and deeply private man with a very public face, and uses Benny Hill's life to raise questions about current issues such as cancel culture and freedom of speech.

-What’s Wrong With Benny Hill? features Mark Carey and Dani Carbery.
+What’s Wrong With Benny Hill? features Mark Carey and Georgie Taylor.
 The show doesn't aim to answer any questions, but looks to start a conversation about what can be funny, what can be offensive, and who has the right to make that decision.

 Future dates